grafana/mimir/docs/sources/architecture/alertmanager.md

 The Mimir Alertmanager is an **optional** service responsible for accepting alert notifications from the [Mimir ruler]({{<relref "./ruler.md">}}).
 It deduplicates and groups alert notifications, and routes them to the correct notification channel, such as email, PagerDuty, or OpsGenie.

 ## Multi-tenancy

 Multi-tenancy in the Mimir Alertmanager uses the tenant ID header as with all other Mimir services.
 Each tenant has their own isolated alert routing configuration and Alertmanager UI.

-### Alertmanager UI

-The Mimir Alertmanager exposes the same web UI as the Prometheus Alertmanager.
-Each tenant can access their own Alertmanager UI at the `/alertmanager` endpoint.
-For a complete reference of Alertmanager endpoints, refer to [HTTP API]({{<relref "../api/_index.md" >}}).

-Tenants only see alerts sent to their Alertmanager.

 ### Tenant configurations